mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Kubectl expose

-this command is used to expose a pod as a service
+This command is used to expose a pod as a service

 ```bash
 kubectl expose pod <pod_name> --port=<port> --type=<type>